 One of the more difficult aspects of personal finance is figuring out the best way to utilize our money.
 For the Millennial generation, especially, it’s tough to figure out how to save big on a small budget.
-But, the key to lessening your spending is to cut back a little in each area.
+But, the key to lessening your spending is to cut back a little in each area, versus taking out big chunks of your budget all at once.
 It may take a little work in the beginning but you'll find your financial stress start to decrease once you're able to save and pay off more of your debt.

-Here are 8 simple but effective ways to cut back on your expenses.
+Here are eight simple but effective ways to cut back on your expenses and increase savings.

 It can be tough to find the energy to make a meal after a long day at work.
 Start out with the habit of cooking at least twice a week, if you eat out often, and slowly build up to three or four times a week.
 If that’s not realistic for you, find time on Sunday to meal prep a few easy dinners for the week.
 This way you’ll have a meal ready to go when you come home from work.

 As spring approaches, it may be time to go through your closet and get rid of the items you never wear.
 These clothes just take up extra space and could potentially earn you some extra cash.
+If you want to go full minimalist, a la Marie Kondo, go room by room through your home looking for things you can get rid of.
 Once you’ve done some deep cleaning look into hosting a garage sale or sell some of your items to a consignment store.

 It’s easy to overspend when we’re not setting limits and holding ourselves accountable.
-Some apps like Mint and Quicken can help you track daily, weekly, or monthly spending to see where you need to cut back and receive personalized advice based off of your financial needs and goals.
+Some apps like Mint and Quicken can help you track daily, weekly, or monthly spending to see where you need to cut back and receive personalized advice based on your financial needs and goals.

 What Will You Do With Your Savings?